alhadibmt1-ship-it/PdfToolsWeb/replit.md

 ## Recent Changes

+**November 25, 2025 - Logo, Color Scheme & SEO Content Enhancement**
+- Added professional AI-generated logo icon (pdf_hub_24_logo_icon.png) to the Header component
+- Enhanced color scheme with more vibrant blues (hue 220, saturation 95% for primary color)
+- Created reusable ToolSEOContent component for comprehensive SEO text on all tool pages
+- Added 200+ words of educational content to each of the 10 PDF tool pages:
+  - "About Our {Tool}" section with detailed description
+  - "How to Use This Tool" step-by-step instructions
+  - "Why Choose PDF HUB 24?" feature cards (Fast, Secure, No Registration, 24/7)
+  - "Key Benefits" bulleted list
+  - "Frequently Asked Questions" section with 5 FAQs per tool
+  - "Ready to Get Started?" call-to-action section
+- Improved keyword handling in SEO content for better sentence structure
+- Logo location: attached_assets/generated_images/pdf_hub_24_logo_icon.png

 **November 25, 2025 - Trust Pages & SEO Enhancement**
 - Added 4 trust-building pages for Google credibility and SEO:
   - **About Us** (`/about`) - Company mission, values, and service overview